uselesstechjunks/leetcode/docs/source/ml/qb.rst

 		* Theoretical framework & motivation.
 		* Mathematical derivation of training objective (loss) with boundary conditions.
-		* What-if scenarios where training fails - mathematical issues.
+		* What-if scenarios where training fails - mathematical issues (check stack-exchange).
 	* Training and Validation

-		* Training algorithm
+		* Design the training algorithm
 		* Implementation and computational considerations including complexity.
-		* What-if scenarios where training fails - computational issues.
 		* How to check if algorithm converged.
+		* What-if scenarios where training fails - computational issues (check stack-exchange).
 	* Testing and Model Selection

 		* How to check for overfitting/underfitting.
 Remedies?